RacerPilot2011/MyFirstApp/README.md

 Welcome to my projects.First put the MyFirstApp-main in you documents folder.
 Then, run the start.py to get started.
 The projects come in Golang, Python3, Java, and C++.
-Each one has a different twist to it.(Note:Python3 is work in progress and java isn't started)If java isn't working, do this:
+Each one has a different twist to it.(Note:Python3 and java work in progress) If java isn't working, do this:
 On Windows:
 set path=C:\Program Files\Java\jdkYOURJAVAVERSION\bin
 On MACOS on Linux: